WILLE-DAC/documentation/WILLE by-laws.md

 Composition
 </p>

-I. Initially, SEELE's composed of the founding members of the DAO.
+I. Initially, KREDIT's composed of the founding members of the DAO.

 II.
-SEELE members are mandated to one year terms.
+KREDIT members are mandated to one year terms.

 III.
-Plurinomial elections are held annually for the composition of SEELE.
+Plurinomial elections are held annually for the composition of KREDIT.

 <p align="center">
 <b>( article 7-d )</b><br>